jnewland/alfred-open-windows/README.md

     cd alfred-open-windows
     make

+## Setup

+### Configuring a Keyboard shortcut

+Double click the 'Hotkey' icon in the Alfred workflow to set a keyboard shortcut:

+![skitched-20140501-103948](https://cloud.githubusercontent.com/assets/47/2855013/98b374e0-d157-11e3-8e97-365ea2c3de9a.jpg)

 ## Usage

-To invoke, type `windows` into Alfred, then type in a search phrase matching one of your open windows.
+ Press the keyboard shortcut you entered above, and then type in a search phrase matching one of your open windows.
 Pressing enter will switch to this window.

-## Configuring a Keyboard shortcut

-To configure a keyboard shortcut to immediately jump to the window search (I use `cmd+shift+space`), double click the 'Hotkey' icon in the Alfred workflow:

-![skitched-20140501-103948](https://cloud.githubusercontent.com/assets/47/2855013/98b374e0-d157-11e3-8e97-365ea2c3de9a.jpg)